 A plain, straight or semi-straight trim edge is perhaps most suitable and easiest to work with.

-Sewing Decorative Trim To Armhole Edges
+Sewing Decorative Trim To A Closed Armhole Edge

 Before applying the trim, make sure both garment shoulder seams and side seams are stitched, finished and ironed as indicated.